httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 #### Parsing Parameters from Text {#parse-param}

+Given an ASCII string as input_string, return an ordered map whose values are bare items. input_string is modified to remove the parsed value.

 1. Let parameters be an empty, ordered map.
 2. While input_string is not empty: